Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 The almighty "algorithm".
 Whether it's TikTok's crazy algorithm that is able to seize the attention of anyone that spends more than a couple of minutes or Amazon's system based on [item-to-item collaborative filtering](https://www.amazon.science/the-history-of-amazons-recommendation-algorithm) (fascinating read by the way), this is embedded in so many platform tools.

 The use case of Recommendation Systems, from the end user's perspective, is **suggestive**.
-It's particularly useful to have the app you're using suggest products/services from an overwhelming catalogue of things you can choose from.
+It's particularly useful to have the app you're using suggest products/services from an overwhelming catalog of things you can choose from.
 As a business developing these systems, you are trusting your algorithm to output something (a suggestion) directly to the end user without human vetting.
 This suggestion is usually distilled to something simple - i.e. the product-id that is most likely to be purchased.

 I consider an AI output to be suggestive especially if the risk of it's output is low and can easily be ignored.
 When Amazon suggests a specific screen protector alongside a phone case, the potential damage of a user seeing that suggestion and not agreeing with it is extremely low.
 At worst, a wrong suggestion is mild annoyance.
 At best, they buy another new product.
 It's low risk.